 - Trimming unnecessary modules

-- Optimizing memory usage of existing modules
+- Optimizing the memory usage of existing modules

-Three steps: Find bugs, squeeze out excess, cut down requirements.
+A three-step approach: debug, squeeze out excess, cut down requirements.

 Memory Analysis Tools

-Some commonly used console commands:
+Some common console commands:

 1 | stat memory # Displays memory usage of various subsystems in the engine |

-Enable LLM by adding the -LLM
+You can also enable LLM by adding the -LLM

-parameter at startup:
+parameter at startup.

 1 | -LLM # Enable LLM |

 1 | stat llm # Displays LLM summary.
-All lower-level engine statistics are aggregated into a single engine statistic. |
+All lower-level engine statistics are consolidated into a single engine statistic. |

 - memreport